 Difference between W-2 and 1099 workers

-So, how do you determine who receives a Form W-2 and who receives a Form 1099-MISC?
+So, how do you determine who receives a Form W-2 and who receives a Form 1099-NEC?
 You need to be able to tell the difference between employees and contractors.

 You can use the three-factor common law rules from the IRS to determine if a worker is an employee or contractor.